pascallaliberte/sharpen.page/_posts/2019-12-27-itch-to-create-getting-clarity-on-why.md

 * Maybe!

 _That's interesting.
 There's an opposition here, and either/or.
-Is there any way I can rewrite that to use an "both/and"?_
+Is there any way I can rewrite that to use a "both/and"?_

 * Maybe there's a different way of looking at this idea, a _third way_.
 * There might be a way to prioritize some _other_ thing. **This other thing would encompass _both_ my new bold idea, _and_ the safety of my current situation.**